Extracurriculars & Community

 The International GCSE and International Advanced Level (A-Level) curriculum is provided by Pearson Edexcel.
 This qualification is internationally recognised and, currently, Pearson Edexcel exams are sat by over 3 million students in 6500 schools in 120 countries.
 The International Advanced Level qualification is usually a two-year programme.
 International AS exams count for half of the final International A-Level grade.

 AP courses allow high school students to take classes at the US university level.
 They allow students to study 38 subjects in-depth and prepare them for college level work.
-Most US universities recognize AP credit as college credit.
+Most US universities recognise AP credit as college credit.
 The AP Program offers several awards for high achievement.
 Each year, over 2.8 million students take AP exams, with most students taking multiple APs during the course of their high school careers.
-AP is one of the most recognized curricula for top universities and CGA is looking forward to launching this program.
+AP is one of the most recognised curricula for top universities and CGA is looking forward to launching this program.